eazozie/Terraform_Project-Building_a_Public_Web_Server_on_Custom_AWS_Resources/README.md

 - GitHub

-Outline/Steps used to deploy:
+### Outline/Steps used to deploy:
+- Step 1.
+Create vpc
+- Step 2.
+Create internet gateway
+- Step 3.
+Create custom route table
-- Write a lambda code (lambda_function.py)
+- Step 4.
+Create a subnet
-- Package the code into a Zip file
-- Define Terraform resources (IAM Role + Lambda)
-- Run Terraform init, plan, and apply
+- Step 5.
+Associate subnet with route table
+- Step 6.
+Create security group to allow port 22, 80, and 443
+- Step 7.
+Create a network interface with an IP in the subnet that was created in step 4
+- Step 8.
+Assign an elastic IP to the network interface created in step 7
+- Step 9.
+Create an ubuntu server and installl and enable apache2